 All ggshield commands offer usage assistance through the option --help or just -h.

-For example, ggshield -h will print the syntax for ggshield commands as well as show a list of the available high-level commands.
+For example: ggshield -h will print the syntax for ggshield commands as well as show a list of the available high-level commands, for example.

-ggshield leverages the GitGuardian platform to perform scans looking for more than 350 types of secrets.
-As you are getting set up with ggshield, after installing the tool, the next step is to authenticate against the platform.
+ggshield leverages the GitGuardian platform to perform scans looking for more than 500 types of secrets.
+After installing the tool, the next step is to authenticate with the platform.
 This can be done with the auth command and login subcommand:

 ggshield auth login

-Running that command without any other options will open a new browser window, allowing you to log into your workspace, or create a new account, and GitGuardian will automatically generate a personal access token and store it in your configuration.
+Running that command without any other options will open a browser-based workflow, allowing you to log into your workspace.
+Once you log in and confirm you want to authenticate, GitGuardian will automatically generate a personal access token and store it in your configuration.
+If you want to create Honeytokens, you will need to expand your scope to include that.
+You can do this via a manually set token or with

-You can also manually set your authentication token, redirect to your enterprise SSO site, or even set a time to live for your authentication token.
-You can read more about those options in the documentation.
+You can also redirect to your enterprise SSO authorization flow, or set a time to live for your authentication token.
+You can read more about those options in the documentation

 Auth Logout